DenialAdams/libstx/README.md

 Also, as a general rule of thumb, all tests should pass with every commit (unless there is a good reason to break them, such as a test not working or a major version change).
+To run all tests use the command

+`make check`

-Also, there is a handy git hook provided in the bin/ folder of the project to make sure commit messages are formatted properly called "commit-msg".
+There is also a handy git hook provided in the bin/ folder of the project to make sure commit messages are formatted properly called "commit-msg".
 To use it, just symlink the file to your .git/hooks/ folder in your local clone of the repository.